 In today’s modern world with its scientifically driven medical and cosmetic industries, chamomile finds its place as a disease-fighting, pain-relieving, and anti-inflammatory ingredient.

 But, let’s start from the beginning, see what makes chamomile so special and explore its benefits and uses for the skin more in-depth.

 We know that chamomile has anti-inflammatory, deodorant, bacteriostatic, antimicrobial, sedative, and antiseptic properties.
-In skincare it’s used for wound healing, as pain relief, against skin irritation, eczema, and cracked skin.
+In skincare it’s used for wound healing, as pain relief, against skin irritation, dermatitis, eczema, and cracked skin.

 Chamomile plants are a member of the Asteraceae family.
 There are two types of chamomile herbs commonly used in skincare.

 The Roman Chamomile (Chamaemelum nobile) and the German Chamomile (Matricaria chamomilla) are both aromatic herbs often used interchangeably.
 But, if you google the benefits of using chamomile for skin, you’ll probably get products, essential oils, and homemade recipes branded as “german chamomile” or “roman chamomile”.
 Here are the fundamental differences between them, although they’re both used in cosmetics and you shouldn’t overthink it.

 Both types of herbs are grown and commercially sold as “chamomile” because they have similar, if not the same properties.
 They have anti-spasmodic, anti-inflammatory, anti-fungal, and anti-bacterial properties.
 They’re used in medicine as mild tranquilizers or sedatives.